A GP’s guide to anxiety in children

 Resource Summary

-This is an edited extract from an article published in Medical Forum.
-You can read the full article here.
+This is an edited extract; you can read the full article in Medical Forum.

 General practitioners (GPs) are the most-used service provider when it comes to the mental health of children.
 We are often the first point of contact for families, yet understandably do not feel confident in managing anxiety in children.